Hijab ban: Kerala governor claims protests are a ‘conspiracy to push back Muslim women’

 Meanwhile, BJP MP Pragya Singh Thakur said that hijabs will not be tolerated in educational institutes other than madrassas.

-The large-scale demonstrations for wearing of hijabs in educational institutions are a “conspiracy to push back Muslim women”, Kerala Governor Arif Mohammad Khan told NDTV on Wednesday.
+The large-scale demonstrations demanding that students should have the right to wear the hijab in educational institutions are a “conspiracy to push back Muslim women”, Kerala Governor Arif Mohammad Khan told NDTV on Wednesday.

+He made the remarks in the context of protests for and against the hijab ban in Karnataka.

 In an interview to the news channel, Khan alleged that there was a “sinister design” against Muslim women and girls.
 “After the abolition of [triple talaq], they are feeling liberated, they are having a sense of freedom,” the Kerala governor said.
 “They are pursuing education and joining great careers.
 This is a conspiracy...”